Surobaki/academic-soup/README.md

-# Update: project archival
-Hi, I've decided to archive this project for now and get to making a more professional and simple website.
-I would like to come to this once I have more free time.

 # Academic Soup
 Academic Soup is the name of my personal website.
 It's built from a template using [Slick](https://github.com/ChrisPenner/slick).
 It's deployed on [Firebase](https://firebase.google.com/).
 I'm trying to stick to my personal coding and design philosophies to showcase the way I like things most:
 * minimal large frameworks for small projects,